- Sen. Cory Booker was one of 10 candidates for the 2020 presidential race to participate in the Democratic debate on

 On the topic of corporate consolidation and its impact, Booker said: “I live in a low-income black and brown community.
 I see every single day that this economy is not working for average Americans.
 The indicators that are being used, from GDP to Wall Street’s rankings, is not helping people in my community.”
 When gun control was brought to the forefront, Booker elaborated on his hometown of Newark, New Jersey.
 “I hope I’m the only one on this panel here that had seven people shot in their neighborhood just last week,” Booker said.

 One of those names was Cory Booker, a New Jersey senator who officially announced his candidacy for president on Feb.
 1. But what has Booker’s rise to political prominence meant for his finances?
-Here’s a closer look at Cory Booker’s net worth as rumors swirl about his potential run for the highest office in the land.
+Here’s a closer look at Cory Booker’s net worth as he begins the run for the highest office in the land.

 As of his most recent financial disclosure, Cory Booker reported assets that would put his net worth between around $600,000 and $1.3 million.